Thursday, August 21, 2014

 I think not.
 There is a blessing in keeping the commandments but the end of poverty is not a prize, but rather a direct result of keeping the commandments that are enumerated in this chapter and elsewhere: tithes, agricultural gifts to the poor, sabbatical years, including the needy in holiday celebrations etc. We may not wait for a heavenly solution for problems when the necessary tools have been placed at our doorstep.
 We need to pick up the tools and use them.

-In immediate situations of crisis, the commandment is clear and can be implemented as written: “If there be among you a needy person, one of your brethren, in any of your gates, in your land which Adonai your God gives you, you shall not harden your heart nor shut your hand… (verse 7).”
+In immediate situations of crisis, the commandment is clear and can be implemented as written: “If there be among you a needy person, one of your brethren, in any of your gates, in your land which the ETERNAL your God gives you, you shall not harden your heart nor shut your hand… (verse 7).”
 However the large-scale tools, the Bible’s systemic solutions, like the sabbatical year and agricultural gifts, need to be adapted to modern economies.
 Leibowitz addresses this in another article: “The reality of recent generations is one that the classic Jewish tradition could not have anticipated.
 All of our social, economic and political problems require new thinking.

 Note the word “require.”
 We have an obligation to deal with the problems, to make an effort to eliminate poverty and close social gaps, we cannot ignore suffering or postpone difficult questions to a more convenient time.
 The ways of dealing with these problems must be clarified in civil and political frameworks, without whitewash or prejudice.
 The Torah commands that gifts be left for the poor during every harvest – meaning during every production cycle – while tithes and sabbatical years occur at regular intervals.
 We, too, must make the effort necessary to bring God’s blessings into the world even when there seem to be constraints that might justify a postponement.